spacedogXYZ/common-cause-share/_posts/2020-12-04-georgians-are-you-ready-to-vote-in-january.md

 title: "Georgians: Are you ready to vote in January?"
 share_header: Spread the word!
 share_subhead: Make sure your friends are ready to go for the January election.
-share_text: Voting has never been as important than it will be this January, in the midst of a high-stakes runoff election, but Georgians are running out of time to register.
+share_text: Voting has never been as important as it will be this January, in the midst of a high-stakes runoff election, but Georgians are running out of time to register.
 Register to vote or check your registration at commoncause.org/vote before 12/7.